 - And, most importantly, gas

 It’s tempting not to factor in gas, but you need to.
-Brushing it aside is what leads many people to overuse their credit cards.
+Unfortunately, brushing it aside is what leads many people to overuse their credit cards.

-What you also need to keep in mind is that both interest and insurance vary with the type of car you get (used versus new).
-If you buy something old with a horrible safety rating, you might pay for it in more ways than one.
+You also must keep in mind that both interest and auto insurance vary with the type of car you get (used versus new).
+So if you buy something old with a bad safety rating, you might pay for it in more ways than one.

-Your gross monthly income is what you make before anything is taken out, such as taxes, insurance, or any other deductions you may have.
-Gross monthly income is the most important factor when determining how much car you can afford.
+Your GMI is what you make before anything is taken out, such as taxes, insurance, or any other deductions you may have.
+It’s the most critical factor when determining how much car you can afford.

-You first need to determine how much you make a year.
+If you are paid hourly, you first need to determine how much you make a year.
 To do this, take the number of hours you work a week and multiply it by how much you make an hour.
 Then multiply that number by 52 (the number of weeks in a year).
 Lastly, divide the final number by 12.
-The answer is your gross monthly income.

-Hourly pay x hours per week x 52 ÷ 12 = Gross Monthly Income
+Hourly pay x hours per week x 52 ÷ 12 = GMI

-If you work a lot of overtime on a routine basis or receive an annual bonus, then yes those amounts can be used to calculate your gross monthly income.
+If you work a lot of overtime or receive an annual bonus, you can use those amounts to calculate your gross income.
 Whatever the amount, estimate how much you received the previous year, divide it by 12, and add it to your GMI.

 The maximum about of DTI for many lenders is 40%.
 In some instances, they may allow a loan to push a borrower’s DTI over 40%, but these are exceptions and are by no means the norm.